-First Horizon holds the cleaner structural position, with the lead spread across growth and profitability.
-Huntington Bancshares does not offset that deficit through any equally strong structural edge elsewhere.
+First Horizon holds the cleaner structural position, with the lead spread across profitability and growth.
 The market setup broadly confirms the structural lead — First Horizon holds the more constructive position.
 That puts structure and market broadly in agreement — First Horizon's lead looks more confirmed than conflicted.

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-First Horizon Corporation leads by 28 points on the overall comparison score.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The overall score gap is 10 points in favour of First Horizon Corporation.

 Both operate in: Banks - Regional